Aminakzyzz/Spotify-Music-Recommender/README.md

 # Project description

-This PyQt6-based desktop application serves as a personalized music recommender using the Spotify API.
-Users input an input song and adjust parameters through sliders to tailor recommendations to their preferences.
-The application generates a list of 10 recommended songs, presenting detailed information in a tabular layout.
-A visual representation of the input song and recommendations is displayed through an interactive plot.
-The unique layout enhances user experience, providing a user-friendly and intuitive interface for discovering new music.
+This application serves as a personalized musing recommender using the Spotify API.
+Users input an input song and adjust some parameters through sliders to tailor the recommendations to their own preferences.
+The application generates a list of 10 recommended songs, presenting aswell detailed information in a table layout.
+A visual representation of the input song and the recommendations is displayed though a plot.
+The layout enhances user experience and provides a user-friendly interface for discovering new music.

 # Installation